 8. Reduce screen time

 Remember when Apple brought out the ability to track your screen time?
 If you are anything like me, you were absolutely mortified.
-I’ve managed to work out some patterns in my phone usage and take advantage of a few of the features like do not disturb, down time and app time limits.
+I’ve managed to work out some patterns in my phone usage and take advantage of a few of the features like do not disturb, downtime and app time limits.

 9. Make plans

 Make plans with your friends.
 Make plans with your family.
 Heck, make plans with your dog.
-Making regular plans to do things can keep your personal connections strong.
+Making regular plans to do things can keep your connections strong.

 Some ideas for different plans you can make: